Edward Alleyn (Massachusetts politician)

 Edward Alleyn (died 1642) was a businessman and early American politician.
 He served on the first board of selectmen in Dedham in 1639 and was a frequent representative to the Great and General Court beginning in 1638.
 He was town clerk for two years, having first been elected in 1639.
 As a businessman, he was involved with establishing an iron foundry.

 Alleyn was a "pillar of the church" at the First Church and Parish in Dedham.
 In early records he was given the title of "mister," which typically indicated that he had a university degree.
 For his service to the community, he was later given the title of "gent."

-Although several men initially complained that he had offended them, Alleyn's answers were sufficient enough to make him a founding member of the church.
+Although several men initially complained that he had offended them, Alleyn's answers were sufficient to make him a founding member of the church.

 He was killed in 1642 in Boston and buried in the Old Village Cemetery.
+His descendant, Dorothy Alleyne, married Jabez Chickering.